baianat/hooper/docs/getting-started.md

 ## Sync

-you can sync tow carousals to control each other, tow way control. to achieve this you have to pass to one of them the `ref` name of the other carousel.
+you can sync tow carousels to control each other, tow way control. to achieve this you have to pass to one of them the `ref` name of the other carousel.

 ::: tip note